Nuclear chief: Russia’s Chernobyl seizure risked accident

 “I don’t know if we were very close to disaster, but the situation was absolutely abnormal and very, very dangerous,” he said.

-Ukrainian President Volodymyr Zelenskyy, noting the Chernobyl disaster anniversary on Twitter, said that “not everyone realized” the dangers of nuclear energy.
+Ukrainian President Volodymyr Zelenskyy, noting the Chernobyl anniversary on Twitter, said that “not everyone realized” the dangers of nuclear energy.

-An April 26, 1986 explosion and fire at Chernobyl sent radioactive material into the atmosphere and became a symbol of the Soviet Union’s stumbling final years.
+An April 26, 1986, explosion and fire at Chernobyl sent radioactive material into the atmosphere, and the plant became a symbol of the Soviet Union’s stumbling final years.
 The international community, including Russia, spent billions to stabilize and secure the area.

 The unit where the explosion and fire took place was sheathed in a state-of-art encasement.
-The dangers at the plant are ongoing, however, because spent nuclear fuel rods requires round-the-clock maintenance.
+The dangers at the plant are ongoing, however, because spent nuclear fuel rods require round-the-clock maintenance.
 The fuel is from the plant’s four reactors, all now shut down.

 Russian forces continue to hold a working nuclear power plant, Europe’s largest, in southern Ukraine.
 Fighting damaged the training facility of the Zaporizhzhia plant in early March.